-- Any accessible location beyond a perimeter which is [100] metres from the fire building or a distance of [10] times the height of such building, whichever is the greater; and - Where necessary triage can safely be rendered ... and from where effective medical care and supervision can be organized and provided within one hour of injury (the 'golden hour'); and - Where people can be identified.
+a) Any accessible location beyond a perimeter which is [100] metres from the fire building or a distance of [10] times the height of such building, whichever is the greater ; and b) Where necessary triage can safely be rendered, and from where effective medical care and supervision can be organized and provided within one hour of injury (the 'golden hour'); and c) Where people can be identified.

-Note: If there is a risk of an explosion associated with a fire - multiply the numbers in square brackets by 4.
+Note: If there is a risk of an explosion associated with a fire - multiply the numbers in square brackets by a factor of 4.

-Progressive Damage in Fire:
+Progressive Damage in Fire / Fire-Induced Progressive Damage: